maybeanerd/iu-tech-talk/slides.md

   participant A as Instance A, Actor A1 participant B as Instance B, Actor B1

-  A->>B: Activity: CREATE(note) - signed
+  A->>+B: signed Activity: CREATE(note)
-  Note over B: B hasn't stored the public key of A1, needs to fetch it B-->>A: GET public key of A1 - unsigned
+  Note right of B: B hasn't stored the public key of A1, needs to fetch it B->>A: unsigned GET public key of A1
-  Note over B: B verifies the signature using the public key B-->>A: 201 OK
+  Note right of B: B verifies the signature using the public key B-->>-A: returns 201 OK or 401 Unauthorized

 ```